 Parent and teacher feedback indicated that Wahroonga Adventist School demonstrates a strong focus on Pastoral Care and Student Engagement.
-Parents indicated a concern to include more play spaces for the future and change areas for senior students.
+Parents indicated concerns to include more play spaces for the future and change areas for senior students.
+Teaching Staff scored low for staff wellbeing especially in the area of role clarity.
+A review on School Administration Structure was completed and the change will be monitored throughout next year.
+Included in the restructure a Wellbeing Coordinator was appointed to assist in staff and student wellbeing.

-Parents also raised concerns about the future residential development that has been planned to built next to the school.
+Parents also raised concerns about the future residential development that has been planned to be built next to the school.